-Say, you borrow 10,000 USDT on CoinRabbit at 5% Annual Percentage Rate (APR).
-This means you’ll have to pay us back 10,500 USDT when you want to repay your loan.
-But before doing so, you lend this Tether somewhere else at 10%.
-There, you will gain one extra $1000 in a year — so, when you come back to us, you already have a $500 difference that you can take as your profit.
+Say, you borrow 10,000 USDT on CoinRabbit at a 14% Annual Percentage Rate (APR).
+This means you’ll have to pay us back 11,400 USDT when you want to repay your loan.
+But before doing so, you lend this Tether somewhere else at a higher rate.
+There, you will gain an extra profit — so, when you come back to us, you already have a difference that you can take as your profit.

 Here, the same pattern applies — the more you invest, the more you get at the same percent.
 But while crypto arbitrage trading and crypto loan arbitrage seem to be not as risky as traditional trading, please stick to the golden investment rule — do not invest more you can afford to lose!

 - Less time-consuming.
 Compared to the “regular” crypto arbitrage, here, you only have to do your research once.
 After you invest your money, you can simply wait and just check from time to time how things go.

 - Governance tokens as a bonus.
 If you lend in DeFi, you can earn some extra governance coins with which the services reward their customers.
 You can use them to vote on the project updates or simply sell and get more profits.